-“While the production version of the four-door Gran Coupé will hit the market in the autumn, our fans can enjoy its world premiere at the racetrack this summer.
-There could not be a more appropriate safety car for MotoE than the BMW i4 M50 – pure performance, fully-electric.
-We are looking forward to the premiere in Spielberg,” Markus Flasch, BMW M CEO, comments.
+Flasch continues: "While the production version of the four-door Gran Coupé will be launched in autumn, our fans will be able to experience its world premiere on the race track in the summer.
+For MotoE, there could be no more suitable safety car than the BMW i4 M50 – pure performance, purely electric.
+We are looking forward to the premiere in Spielberg."

 The FIM Enel MotoE World Cup has been part of the MotoGP World Championship since 2019.
 The all-electric series of motorcycles from Energica offers exciting head-to-head races and outstanding duels on some of the cult routes of motorcycle racing.

 Further information on BMW M GmbH and its commitment as "Official Car of MotoGP" can be found online at: www.bmw-m.com.